enso-org/enso/doc/design/syntax/syntax.md

 Operator precedence is a collection of rules that reflect conventions about which procedures to perform first in order to evaluate a given mathematical expression.
-For example, multiplication operator is granted with a higher precedence than addition operator, which means that multiplication will be performed before addition in a single expression like `2 + 5 * 10`.
+For example, multiplication operator is given higher precedence than addition, which means that multiplication will be performed before addition in a single expression like `2 + 5 * 10`.

-However, in contrast to most languages, the operator precedence depends on the fact if a particular operator was surrounded with spaces or not. **The precedence of any operator not surrounded with spaces is always higher than the precedence of any operator surrounded with spaces.** For example, the code `2+5 * 10` results in `70`, not `50`!
+However, in contrast to most languages, the operator precedence depends on whether a particular operator is surrounded with spaces or not. **The precedence of any operator not surrounded with spaces is always higher than the precedence of any operator surrounded with spaces.** For example, the code `2+5 * 10` results in `70`, not `50`!

 The space-based precedence allows for writing much cleaner code than any other functional language, including all languages from the ML family, like Haskell,